 In just a few short years, GM went from hybrid zeros to near heroes.
-The manufacturer is rolling out its new 2-Mode Hybrid system, co-developed with Chrysler and BMW, in several models, as well as in its latest concept truck.
+The manufacturer rolled out its 2-Mode Hybrid system, co-developed with Chrysler and BMW, in several models, as well as in its latest concept truck.
 The GMC Denali XT Hybrid Concept made a splash at the 2008 Chicago Auto Show with its futuristic looks and untruck-like projected fuel economy.

 The GMC Denali XT Hybrid Concept.
 See more truck pictures.